Top 5 Construction and Infrastructure news of India

 Subsequently, the price of residential properties of real estate has also increased.
 The fluctuating market has raised challenges for the real estate industry.
 The influx of the population in cities has increased the demand for property and it is difficult to meet.
 The cost of raw materials increasing along with constrained monetary supply is a key reason for this.

-The costs of essential materials such as cement, steel etc. have skyrocketed in the last two years.
-The Russia-Ukraine war has worsened the situation.This is a rising concern in the construction sector that needs to be addressed.
+The costs of essential materials such as cement, steel, etc. have skyrocketed in the last two years.
+The Russia-Ukraine war has worsened the situation.
+This is a rising concern in the construction sector that needs to be addressed.
 The president of the real estate body of CREDAI suggested that a reduction in the price of the fuel tax would have an impact on this rising inflation.

 China plans to invest millions of dollars in new water infrastructure:

-After the prolonged drought in south-west China, there is a plan to develop water infrastructure upstream of the Yangtze river.
+After the prolonged drought in south-west China, there is a plan to develop water infrastructure upstream of the Yangtze River.
 The river is known for its dam infrastructure all over the world.

-China had to put industrial power supply on hold in order to redirect it to households in Sichuan because of water shortage.
+China had to put the industrial power supply on hold in order to redirect it to households in Sichuan because of the water shortage.
 Looks like China is all set to evade such situations in the future.

 Conclusion

 India is full of opportunities for infrastructure development.
 There are roads and trains that connect towns and cities.
-The demand for infrastructure development in the rapidly commercialising cities of India is high.
+The demand for infrastructure development in the rapidly commercializing cities of India is high.
 And better infrastructure suggests better connections in a growing economy.

 The construction industry in India is expected to progress at an annual average rate of 6.6% between 2019 and 2028.
-More and more construction companies around the world are turning to emerging technologies and it would surely lead to a more sustainable construction sector.
+More and more construction companies around the world are turning to emerging technologies and it will surely lead to a more sustainable construction sector.
 There is hope to receive positive news in this sector in the coming years.